 Why would I contest an unemployment insurance claim?

-The primary reason to contest an unemployment insurance claim is because you believe the former employee who filed the claim is not eligible for it.
+You might want to contest an unemployment insurance claim because you believe the former employee is not eligible for it.
 If you want to protest the claim, it’s best to have documentation that backs up your reasons for terminating that employee and why that employee is not eligible.

 Can my unemployment insurance change?